 This widely held view led researchers at the University of California, Los Angeles to study the potential of curcumin as a weapon in the fight against the disease.
 The results of this study showed that curcumin inhibits the accumulation of destructive beta amyloids in the brains of Alzheimer’s patients and also breaks up existing plaques.

 Nearly 20 percent of deaths worldwide are caused by cancer.
 Numerous studies of turmeric have highlighted the anti-cancer properties of curcumin and its ability to suppress the growth of many different types of cancer cells (such as breast cancer cells and pancreatic cancer cells).
+The curcumin also helps fight free radicals.
+According to the National Cancer Institute, when free radicals react with cells and DNA, it can cause them to not function properly and may even lead to the development of cancer.

 4. Heart Protection